rorysaur/xuanjitu/README.md

 The app is still a work in progress (see **Roadmap** below for future features).

 So far, it only has a non-interactive demo mode, where it runs in a continuous loop, about an hour long.
 The loop consists of over 500 readings (distinct poems) proposed by Michèle Métail in her book _Wild Geese Returning: Chinese Reversible Poems_ (translated by Jody Gladding).
-For all colors other than red, the loop includes every reading listed in Métail's book (with minor exceptions); for red--which has such a disproportionately large number of possible readings that Métail doesn't list them in the book--the loop contains a sampling of readings that would be valid according to Métail's system.

 Pinyin is provided in the sidebar.

+# Notes

++ For all colors other than red, the loop includes every reading listed in Métail's book (with minor exceptions); for red--which has such a disproportionately large number of possible readings that Métail doesn't list them in the book--the loop contains a sampling of readings that would be valid according to Métail's system.
++ On pinyin and Classical Chinese: The original poem was composed in Classical Chinese.
+Here it's rendered using Simplified Chinese characters.
+Classical Chinese had a different pronunciation system from modern Mandarin, so it doesn't strictly make sense to show the pinyin at all, but I include the modern-day pinyin associated with each character as an aid to understanding.
++ More on pinyin: For many characters, there are multiple possible pinyin forms.
+I have somewhat arbitrarily selected one form per character, but without checking all of them.
+If you want to make a case for changing any of the pinyin forms shown, do [contact me](https://rorysaur.blog/contact/).

 # Roadmap